wslh-bio/tbQC/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
+This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community.

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >